 Extending oil and filter change intervals beyond the recommendations will decrease engine life due to factors such as corrosion, deposits, and wear.

-See the oil drain chart in Section 2 to determine which oil drain interval to use for your application.
+Reference the oil drain chart in this section to determine which oil drain interval to use for your application.